Thickness dependent enhancement of the polar magneto-optic Kerr effect in Co magnetoplasmonic nanostructures: Experimental

-Despite the numerous studies on materials combinations and geometrical considerations little attention has been given to the parameter of the thickness of the magnetic layer.
-In Au/Co/Co trilayers \cite{Armelles2009} an optimum Co thickness for the redistribution of the electromagnetic field in the magnetic layer has been observed at around $8$ nm when plasmon excitation is occurring at the Au/air interface.
-However, there is no such study for the case of pure magnetic nanostructures.
-In this paper we use hexagonal arrays of holes perforated in Co films of different thicknesses.
-We use optical reflectivity and polar magneto-optical Kerr effects together with simulations characterise the thickness dependence of the magnetic layer to magneto-optic enhancement in magnetoplasmonic structures.
-Our study is focused in relatively thick metal films with the film thickness, $t$, being smaller than the wavelength of the incident light $\lambda$, and larger than the skin depth $\delta$ of the metal, i.e. $\delta \leq t < \lambda$.
-We show that the thickness constitute another way to strongly manipulate the enhancement of the PMOKE signal.
-Three Co films were patterned by the use of self-organization of colloidal polystyrene beads on Si substrates as shadow masks \cite{Melander2012}.
-The final layout of the samples, is presented in Fig. \ref{schematic}.
-There is a hexagonal hole structure with a periodicity of $a_{0} = 470(15)$ nm and with hole sizes of $ d = 260(10)$nm.
-A very thin buffer layer of Ti was initially deposited for better adhesion of the Co on the Si and Co layers with different thickness were grown on the seeding layer.
+Three Co films were patterned by the use of self-organization of colloidal polystyrene beads on Si substrates as shadow masks, see Ref.~\cite{melander2012} for further details.
+The final layout of the samples is presented in Fig.~\ref{fig1}~a).
+The hexagonal hole structure has a periodicity of $a_{0} = 470\pm15$~nm and hole diameters of $d = 260\pm10$~nm.
+A 2~nm buffer layer of Ti was initially deposited for better adhesion of the Co onto the Si, and Co layers with different thickness were grown onto this seed layer.
 To prevent oxidation of the Co surface, a capping layer of 2 nm Au was deposited.
-The final form of the samples were: Au (2 nm)/Co (X nm)/Ti (2nm)/Si(111), with X being either 20, 60, or 100 nm.
-Continuous thin films of the same composition were prepared at the same time, as reference samples.

-There are two characteristic main directions that are relevant for plasmon excitation and they are the nearest neighbour ($\Gamma$K, [10]) and the second nearest neighbour ($\Gamma$M, [11]) directions that are aligned parallel to the scattering plane.
-In our work we have performed measurements aligning the plane of incidence to the $\Gamma$K, [10] direction, as shown in Fig. \ref{schematic}.
+All layers were grown with electron beam evaporation.
+The final structure of the samples is: Si(111)/Ti (2~nm)/Co (X~nm)/Au (2~nm), with X being 20, 60, or 100~nm.
+A continuous thin film with X = 20~nm was also prepared at the same time, to be used as a reference sample.
+The hexagonal hole arrangement is described by the real-space unit vectors $\vec{a}_{1}$ and $\vec{a}_{2}$, as shown in Fig.~\ref{fig1}~a).
+From this basis, the nearest-neighbour and the next nearest-neighbour directions are defined as [10] and [11] respectively.
+These directions are of particular importance for the activation of SPPs~\cite{papaioannou2011}.
+The corresponding reciprocal lattice vectors, $\vec{b}_{1}$ and $\vec{b}_{2}$, are shown in Fig.~\ref{fig1}~b).
+The first Brillouin zone is shown in red.
+All measurements were performed with the light polarization along the \textbf{$\Gamma$M} direction, which corresponds to the [11] direction in real-space.